-We characterize the impact of a linear $\beta$ -reduction on the result of a control-flow analysis.
+We characterize the impact of a linear $\beta$ -reduction on the result of a controlflow analysis.
 (By "a linear $\beta$ -reduction" we mean the $\beta$ -reduction of a linear $\lambda$ -abstraction, i.e., of a $\lambda$ -abstraction whose parameter occurs exactly once in its body.)

-As a corollary, we consider the administrative reductions of a Plotkinstyle transformation into continuation-passing style (CPS), and how they affect the result of a constraint-based control-flow analysis and in particular the least element in the space of solutions.
+As a corollary, we consider the administrative reductions of a Plotkin-style transformation into continuation-passing style (CPS), and how they affect the result of a constraint-based control-flow analysis and, in particular, the least element in the space of solutions.
 We show that administrative reductions preserve the least solution.
-Since we know how to construct least solutions, preservation of least solutions solves a problem that was left open in Palsberg and Wand's paper "CPS Transformation of Flow Information."
+Preservation of least solutions solves a problem that was left open in Palsberg and Wand's article "CPS Transformation of Flow Information."

-Therefore, together, Palsberg and Wand's article "CPS Transformation of Flow Information" and the present article show how to map, in linear time, the least solution of the flow constraints of a program into the least solution of the flow constraints of the CPS counterpart of this program, after administrative reductions.
+Together, Palsberg and Wand's article and the present article show how to map in linear time the least solution of the flow constraints of a program into the least solution of the flow constraints of the CPS counterpart of this program, after administrative reductions.
 Furthermore, we show how to CPS transform control-flow information in one pass.